 Best idea source of all is to go to a nearby Fair and see their 4H department.
 It's not too late to make a trip to a Fair and get ideas!

 We have been a part of 4H for 5 years.
 My husband was the arts and crafts fair superintendent.
 So this advise comes from knowledge and experience.
 Do what makes your daughters eyes light up.
 If you have to make her push through it and she hates it, it's going to show in her workmanship.
 Take her to one of the big craft stores and let her walk around.
 Let her touch as much as possible.
-You don't mention her age, but if she's old enough for 4H, she's old enough to have a sensible opinion.

 One year I helped my granddaughter with a idea for her 4H presentation.
 Pretty envelopes.
 We used different sized mailing envelopes (business and regular) and carefully took them apart so that she could use them as patterns.
 She used them for the pattern and the fold lines.
 We found wrapping paper with nice patterns but some calendars will also work.